alex/what-happens-when/README.rst

 * If the computer is connected to a hub, the hub will broadcast the ARP request out of all other ports.
 If the router is connected on the same "wire", it will respond with an ``ARP Reply`` (see below).
+  However, the use of hubs is now limited, as they have largely been replaced by switches, which provide improved network performance and increased security.
+  Switches operate at a higher layer of the OSI model and use a more efficient method of forwarding ARP requests, reducing network traffic and improving network
+  performance.

 Switch: